36. Alerts and Notification

 The Alerts and Notification tab allows setting the condition when a trigger (Schedule, Data Service endpoint or Event Listener) is marked as failing.
-You can also set up email notifications for the failures here.
+You can also set up email notifications for the failures here and set up monitoring in the Operations Dashboard.

 No failure notification